 Brian LentFormer Chief Technology Officer

 Brian Lent is an industry-recognized technology pioneer in big data analytics.
-He brings more than two decades of technology, entrepreneurial and product leadership to HERE Technologies.
+He brought more than two decades of technology, entrepreneurial and product leadership to HERE Technologies.
 In 2004, he co-founded mobile analytics pioneer Medio Systems.
 Lent served as its CTO, Chairman of the Board and founding CEO.
 Prior to the creation of Medio, Lent was the founder and CEO of Intelligent Results, a leading business analytics enterprise software company later acquired by First Data Corp.
 He also held the position of Director of Information Technology at Amazon.com.
 Before joining Amazon, Lent worked at Silicon Graphics and IBM Almaden Research Center and served as Principal and Director of Applications at Junglee Corporation, the first company to launch a shopping comparison search and recommendations engine, which was acquired by Amazon in 1998.
 While in the Ph.D. program at Stanford University, he co-founded MIDAS (Mining Data at Stanford), the same lab that incubated the Google crawler and search engine.
 Lent holds a B.S. in Computer Science from the University of Nevada, Reno and a master's and Ph.D. candidacy in Computer Science from Stanford University.

 Passionate about entrepreneurship and tech innovation, Mark is a contributor to media outlets like CNBC and Entrepreneur, and has been a featured speaker at many events, including Startup Grind, YPO Innovation Week, and the NYSE Tech Leadership Summit.
 Prior to Smartsheet, Mark served as senior vice president of global services for Onyx Software, leading the consulting and customer-facing teams in the Americas, Europe, and Asia.
 A dual-citizen of Germany and the United States, he has spent considerable time working and living abroad and applies that global perspective to the products and services that Smartsheet delivers.
 Mark graduated with a B.A. in Geography from Dartmouth College.